Ajish777/Shop-Management-System/README.md

 # Code Explanation:

-a.
-Bill(): This function helps in generating the bill.
+* Bill(): This function helps in generating the bill.

-b. showerror(): This widget helps in displaying an error message on the screen.
+* showerror(): This widget helps in displaying an error message on the screen.

-c. delete(): This widget helps in the deletion of the text.
+* delete(): This widget helps in the deletion of the text.

-d. insert(): It helps in the insertion of text at the specified block.
+* insert(): It helps in the insertion of text at the specified block.

 # 9. Rest Code:
 ```